benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 #### Response Body

 The HTTP 200 response from *Deferred WeChat Payment Job* contains information about how to retrieve the results of your job via the 'Deferred WeChat Payment Job' endpoint.
-The response body fields are the same as those returned in the [Deferred Payment WeChat](#deferred-payment-response-body) response except the resourceType is payment/deferred_wechat_payments/jobs.
+The response body fields are the same as those returned in the [WeChat Deferred Payment](#wechat-deferred-payment) response except the resourceType is payment/deferred_wechat_payments/jobs.

 #### WeChat Mobile Flow